viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 ## Test your ML model with a transform camera

-Before adding the `filtered-camera` module, you can create a [transform camera](/components/camera/transform/) to test that the ML model is working as expected with your camera.
+Before filtering your data, you can create a [transform camera](/components/camera/transform/) to test that the ML model is working as expected with your camera.
 A transform camera will overlay a bounding box on your camera's live feed when it detects objects that match its ML model.
-This step is optional, you can skip this step if you want to get right to using the `filtered-camera` module.
+This step is optional, you can skip this step if you want to get right to filtering your data with the `filtered-camera` module.

 ### Add a transform camera